getdish/dish/docs/tom.md

 # July

+- Photos table separation
+- Duplicate images being selected from home
+  - Can we make those come from dishes?
 - Crawling more cities
   - Crawl "Mo’orea" for nick
 - Auth - work you need to do for backend for social login?